AFC Asian Cup qualifiers: 2004 & 2007

 The tournament started from the preliminary round where the lower ranked teams played against each other, the winners of this round qualified for the qualifying round.
 In the qualifying round, top two teams from each group qualified for the final tournament.
 Participation of teams in the final tournament increased from 12 to 16.

 2011 & 2015

 The hosts, previous edition's winners, runner-up and third placed sides automatically qualified for the final tournament.
 AFC Challenge Cup winners(2) were also awarded a slot in the final tournament.
 The remaining ten slots were decided by the qualifying tournament in which the lower ranked teams played in preliminary rounds and the winners advanced to the qualifying round.
 In the qualifying round, the top two teams from each group received a berth in the final tournament.

-2019–present
+2019 & 2023

 The proposal to merge the preliminary qualification rounds for FIFA World Cup qualifiers with those for the Asian Cup was ratified by the AFC Competitions Committee.

 The tournament was expanded to 24 teams from previous number of 16.

 The qualification structure is as follows: